mOHITvOHRA-IITK/image_stitching/README.md

 python main.py -s 3 -r 1

-4. To reduce the size of the image set -r to higher values.
+4. To reduce the size of the image, set -r to higher values.
 For example  python main.py -s 3 -r 2 means taking images from foder '/sample_images/set3' and each image is resized to (h/2, w/2).